CDSoft/makex/README.md

 # UPP_VERSION is a tag or branch name in the upp repository
 UPP_VERSION ?= master

+# BANG_VERSION is a tag or branch name in the bang repository
+BANG_VERSION ?= master

 # PANDOC_VERSION is the version number of pandoc
 PANDOC_VERSION ?= 3.1.6.2